 (ii) Following an IPO, the second component, payable at the end of each fiscal year in arrears, will equal a percentage, which we refer to as the "Weighted Percentage," of the cumulative capital gains from the inception of the Company to the end of such fiscal year, minus the aggregate amount of any previously paid capital gain Incentive Fees for prior periods; but in no event will be less than zero.
-The Weighted Percentage will be calculated at the end of each fiscal year of the Company that occurs following an IPO and is intended to ensure that the portion of the Company's cumulative capital gains that accrued following an IPO will be subject to an incentive fee rate of 17.5% and the portion of the Company's cumulative capital gains that accrued following to an incentive fee rate of 15%.
-The Weighted Percentage will be calculated in the manner set forth in the Advisory Agreement and will generally be equal to the sum of (i) a percentage determined by multiplying 15% by a fraction, the numerator of which is the dollar amount of the Company's cumulative capital gains that accrued prior to an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative c
+The Weighted Percentage will be calculated at the end of each fiscal year of the Company that occurs following an IPO and is intended to ensure that the portion of the Company's cumulative capital gains that accrued following an IPO will be subject to an incentive fee rate of 17.5% and the portion of the Company's cumulative capital gains that accrued prior to an IPO will be subject to an incentive fee rate of 15%.
+The Weighted Percentage will be calculated in the manner set forth in the Advisory Agreement and will generally be equal to the sum of (i) a percentage determined by multiplying 15% by a fraction, the numerator of which is the dollar amount representing the portion of the Company's cumulative capital gains that accrued prior to an IPO and the denominator of which is the dollar amount representing the portion of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount representing the portion of the Company's cumulative capital gains that accrued following an IPO and the denominator of which is the dollar amount of the Company's cumulative capital gains.